junebloom/fae/README.md

 });
 ```

-It is also an Iterable, so it can be used with `for...of` loops.
+EntitySet is also an Iterable, so it can be used with `for...of` loops.

 ```js
 for e of app.entity.get("hungry") {